-This document sets out how Healthwatch Rochdale (hereafter HWR) will conduct its governance.
-Good governance is critical to the success of HWR, particularly as it is an organisation embedded in a diverse community, which engages with a large number of people, many of whom volunteer their time to participate in the work of HWR.
+This document sets out how Healthwatch Rochdale (hereafter HWR) will carry out its governance.
+Good governance is critical to the success of HWR, particularly as it is an organisation embedded in a diverse community, which engages with many people, many of whom volunteer their time to participate in the work of HWR.
 Consequently, it is essential that HWR is a credible body and is run in an open and transparent manner, legally compliant and financially sustainable.
-This document aims to show how good governance will enable HWR to be seen as a publicly accountable body that advocates on behalf of the community by working in partnership with local stakeholders such as the voluntary, faith and community sector, NHS Trusts, Rochdale Metropolitan Borough Council (RMBC), Heywood, Middleton and Rochdale Clinical Commissioning Group (HMR CCG) and within the integrated Care System with Greater Manchester Integrated Care (GMIC), and in so doing maintain its independence.
+This document aims to show how good governance will enable HWR to be seen as a publicly accountable body that advocates on behalf of the community by working in partnership with local stakeholders such as the voluntary and community sector, NHS Trusts, Rochdale Metropolitan Borough Council (RMBC) and Heywood, Middleton and Rochdale Clinical Commissioning Group (HMR CCG) and in so doing maintain its independence.